 When a UPF supports that a PFCP session can be successively controlled by different SMF(s) in the same SMF set, the following applies:

 1) One SMF in the SMF set shall establish one single PFCP Association with the UPF for the SMF set; the Node ID in the PFCP Association Setup Request shall be set to an FQDN representing the SMF set.
 The SMF shall indicate that it supports the SSET feature in the CP Function Features IE (see clause 8.2.58); this indicates to the UPF that the PFCP sessions established with this PFCP association can be successively controlled by different SMFs of an SMF set according to the procedure defined in this clause.
-The SMF may also indicate the IP addresses of alternative SMFs within the SMF Set in the PFCP Association Setup Request.
+The SMF may also indicate the IP addresses of alternative SMFs within the SMF Set and the IP addresses of alternative PFCP entities pertaining to the same SMF in the PFCP Association Setup Request.

 2) When establishing a PFCP session, the SEID that the SMF assigns in the CP F-SEID of the PFCP Session Establishment Request may be unique or not within the SMF set.
 However the assigned CP F-SEID shall be unique within the SMF set.